Navigate to our DX Training Video guide for further visual guidance.

 Example of linking a phone number:

-example of how to link a phone number
+Example of a clickable phone number

 1